 Please be aware that the visa application process for some countries may require students to surrender their passport for several weeks or months prior to the start of the education abroad program.
 This may impact students’ independent travel plans (including travel over summer or winter break, and/or early departure prior to their program).
 Visa requirements should be researched and considered by all applicants prior to planning independent travel.

 Walk in Wednesdays

 During the fall and spring semesters when classes are in session, Education Abroad Advisors have walk-in advising hours available on Wednesday afternoon from 1:00 pm – 4:00 pm.
-For the fall 2020 semester, Walk-in Wednesdays will be held in a virtual format.
+For the spring 2021 semester, Walk-in Wednesdays will be held in a virtual format.
 Walk in Wednesday is not held during finals week.
 Click on the date below to join the virtual walk-in office hours.
 No appointment is needed.